Cassleblack/alx-zero_day/README.md

-software developers should create their own hardware
+software developers should create their own hardware update